A self-supervised neural-analytic method to predict the evolution of COVID-19 in Romania: Experimental analysis

 \subsection{Predictions for the future}

 Now that we have two models, one following heavy social distancing norms and the other following moderate social distancing norms, that have prediction errors < 4\% so far, we can use them as bounds for our future predictions.
-We care about how the coronavirus will evolve for the next several months, so we summarize our findings in Table \ref{table:predictions}.
+We summarize our findings in Table \ref{table:predictions}.